Lulu04/FireWire_Game/Readme.md

 - ALSound library (https://github.com/Lulu04/ALSound)
 - OGLSCene library (https://github.com/Lulu04/OGLCScene)

-You must organize the folders as follow:
+You must organize all folders at the same level and renamed as follow:
+?
+FireWire_Game folder
+?
+ALSound folder
--FireWire_Game folder
+?
+OGLCScene folder
-|
--ALSound
-|
--OGLCScene

 In game, use the mouse, ESC key to return to main menu.